Nathan-Franck/OctopusTeacher/README.md

 ## Progress Milestones
 ### 8/28/2021
-* Due to how models were imported, the main transform of the octopus model was being given a `local_scale.z` of -1, which aggrevated the quaterion math for deriving the orientation of the tentacle needed to reach the target.
+* Due to how models were imported, the main transform of the octopus model was being given a `local_scale.z` of -1, which aggrevated the quaternion math for deriving the orientation of the tentacle needed to reach the target.
 Now fixed using matrix math fully, works when octopus is in any orientation!

 ![image](https://user-images.githubusercontent.com/6273324/131238935-c8d9c76f-a207-475b-b547-c7f78abf6093.png)